NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/configuration/overview.md

    }
    ````

+>[!WARNING]
-Warning: If you change the key persistence location, the system will no longer automatically encrypt keys at rest since it doesn't know whether DPAPI is an appropriate encryption mechanism.
+> If you change the key persistence location, the system will no longer automatically encrypt keys at rest since it doesn't know whether DPAPI is an appropriate encryption mechanism.

 <a name=configuring-x509-certificate></a>